Majors

 Majoring and Minoring

 For complete information about majoring and minoring, see the online catalog.
+This is a concise roadmap of the academic requirements for Economics.

 The core curriculum begins with three introductory-level courses that provide an introduction to economic analysis and develop the tools required for more advanced work.
 Students interested in majoring in economics will ideally complete the first three introductory courses (ECON 100, ECON 103 and MATH 131) and declare Economics as their major by the end of their second year.